MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaEntitlementManagementConnectedOrganizationInternalSponsorByRef.md

 ## SYNOPSIS
 Retrieve a list of a connectedOrganization's internal sponsors.
 The internal sponsors are a set of users who can approve requests on behalf of other users from that connected organization.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEntitlementManagementConnectedOrganizationInternalSponsorByRef](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgEntitlementManagementConnectedOrganizationInternalSponsorByRef?view=graph-powershell-1.0)

 ## SYNTAX